 Temperature control is also important in the ethanol extraction process because it’s highly flammable, but the payoff is extraction of all compounds with no residual chemicals in the final product.

 Since alcohol breaks down water-soluble elements, the extract is “dirtier” than a CO2 extract, containing chlorophyll and other plant material.
 The extract can be distilled to remove the chlorophyll and other undesirable elements, producing a broad spectrum product.

 Both CO2 and ethanol can be recaptured and reused.
 The supercritical CO2 is condensed back into liquid form, filtered, and used again.
 Ethanol can also be captured, filtered, and reused, minimizing waste and expense.

 Compliance: Build it In

 Hemp extraction is, of course, highly regulated.
 Partnering with the right design engineering company with deep expertise in the manufacture of extraction equipment and systems can help companies stay in compliance with Occupational Safety and Health Administration (OSHA), National Institute for Occupational Safety and Health (NIOSH), National Fire Protection Association (NFPA), and Food and Drug Administration (FDA) requirements while improving efficiencies with:

 · Temperature sensors—for correct temperature readings to maintain proper temps.

 · Appropriately sizing and designing facilities to include rigorous validation procedures to show that THC or CBD levels are consistent and repeatable

-· Software integrated into extraction systems to accommodate local and state requirements for traceability of cannabis from the planting and harvesting through extraction to sale
+· Software integrated into extraction systems to accommodate local and state requirements for traceability of hemp from the planting and harvesting through extraction to sale

 · Clean-in-place skids—saving water and reducing cleaning chemicals used during cleaning, and then capturing the water and chemicals for re-use.
 ICC is an engineering and design partner you can trust to create visionary, compliant, and cost-efficient solutions.